|Burned by Fire above,

 We are the foremost photographic artists, as no other will restore fire and water.

-We can restore antique photos with the same meticulous patients as this type.
+We can restore antique photos with same meticulous patience for this restore.

 If Stuck On Frame-Glass